-Here are some of the Czech Republic’s highlights to consider for your next family getaway:
+Here are some of the top destinations in Czech Republic to consider for your next family getaway:

 Prague is a must-see for any family visiting the Czech Republic.
 With architectural beauty around every corner, it’s a great city to explore on foot.
 For family fun, be sure to visit the following:

 - If you get there early enough in the day, your kids will love running unimpeded along the Charles Bridge while you admire the sculptures and city views.